 The Post-Graduation Work Permit Program provides eligible international graduating students with an opportunity to work in Canada for up to three years.
 Visit Stay in Canada after Graduation for more information.

-Saskatchewan’s growing economy and population have contributed to competitive wages and strong job prospects in the province.
+Saskatchewan's growing economy and population have contributed to competitive wages and strong job prospects in the province.
 There are many quality work opportunities for international graduates.
 For information career opportunities available in Saskatchewan, visit saskjobs.ca.
-For a list of in-demand occupations in Saskatchewan, visit the Detailed Occupational Outlook, 2017 to 2021.
+For a list of in-demand occupations in Saskatchewan, visit the Labour Demand Outlook.

 Graduate Retention Program